siddant-rachha/redux_toolkit_template/README.md

 -configure the reducer in configureStore by importing reducers, can import and configure multiple reducers like counterSlice and alphabetSlice

+-and then import the reducer in store and configure it

 ## Use Redux State and Actions in React Components